Is Your Thyroid Causing Your Poor Health?

 Low thyroid function can be addressed in a number of more natural ways.

-I treat many people (mainly women) for low thyroid function with huge success using carefully selected Homeopathic remedies, reversing their debilitating symptoms and allowing them to live a normal life.
-But with this being a complicated chronic issue it is not one that can be self-treated and requires prescribing by a fully-trained professional Homeopath.
+I treat many people, mainly women, for low thyroid function with great success using carefully selected Homeopathic remedies.
+These reverse their debilitating symptoms and allow them to live a normal life.
+But with this being a complicated chronic issue it is not one that can be self-treated and requires careful prescribing by a fully trained professional Homeopath.

 But luckily there are a number of things that you can do as a first-line defense for hypothyroidism, and using natural methods avoids the side effects of medications.

-A well balanced diet that is made up of unprocessed, unrefined whole foods, with organic or biodynamic vegetables, fruits, meat and dairy, is the best way to combat hypothyroidism, if you also include the following guidelines.
+A well-balanced diet made up of unprocessed, unrefined whole foods, with organic or biodynamic vegetables, fruits, meat and dairy, is the best way to combat hypothyroidism, if you also include the following guidelines.

-It’s so important that you stay away from sugar and caffeine which simply cause thyroid burn-out.
-If going ‘cold-turkey’ is too hard then cut back more gradually.
-Cut out refined and processed carbohydrates as well as they behave just like sugar when they are metabolized in your body.
+It’s important that you stay away from sugar and caffeine which simply cause thyroid burn-out.
+If going ‘cold turkey’ is too hard then cut these back more gradually.
+Cut out refined and processed carbohydrates as well as they behave just like sugar when they are metabolised in your body.

 Make sure to eat protein as it transports thyroid hormone into your cells.
 Include nuts, nut butters, legumes, quinoa, and less frequently and in smaller quantities eggs, meats, fish and dairy.

-Good fats help to create hormone balance (including thyroid hormones) – avocados (one of my favourite good fat sources), coconuts and coconut milk and oil, olives and olive oil, raw nuts and nut butters, organic butter and yoghurt, organic egg yolks, flax seeds.
+Good fats help to create hormone balance, including thyroid hormones.
+Avocados, one of my favourite good fat sources, coconuts, coconut milk and coconut oil, olives and olive oil, raw nuts and nut butters, organic butter and yoghurt, organic egg yolks, flax seeds are great choices.
 Avoid trans fats.

-Make sure you are getting enough Vitamins and minerals, especially Vitamin A, Vitamin D, the Vitamin B’s, iodine, selenium, zinc, copper, iron and omega-3 essential fatty acids.
+Make sure you’re getting enough Vitamins and minerals, especially Vitamin A, Vitamin D, the Vitamin B’s, iodine, selenium, zinc, copper, iron and omega-3 essential fatty acids.
 Organic produce will be higher in vitamins and minerals as long as it isn’t old and wilting.

 Thyroid hormone production is just another of the many functions of Vitamin D which is produced in the body from sunlight.
 This is yet another reason to have levels of this crucial vitamin tested and maintained, and you may actually need to supplement this.

-Cut out gluten especially if you have Hashimoto’s as the gluten mimics thyroid tissue and aggravates the autoimmune response
+Cut out gluten especially if you have Hashimoto’s as the gluten mimics thyroid tissue and aggravates the autoimmune response.

-Watch out for foods that interfere with thyroid function especially those containing goitrogens and don’t eat them unless they are cooked – cabbage, broccoli, cauliflower, Brussels sprouts, kale, turnips, spinach, strawberries, peanuts, millet
+Watch out for foods that interfere with thyroid function especially those containing goitrogens and don’t eat them unless they are cooked.
+Cabbage, broccoli, cauliflower, Brussels sprouts, kale, turnips, spinach, strawberries, peanuts, and millet are all ones to avoid.

 Get tested for food sensitivities, especially if you find there is a food or food group that you crave, as eating these foods sets up an autoimmune response in the body.

 The thyroid gland requires iodine to make thyroid hormones so iodine deficiency may be a contributing factor to hypothyroidism.
-Many people are deficient in iodine so include more sources of iodine in your diet like seaweed (kelp, dulce, nori), shellfish, saltwater fish, eggs, yoghurt, mozzarella cheese
+Many people are deficient in iodine so include more sources of iodine in your diet like seaweed, kelp, dulce and nori, shellfish, saltwater fish, eggs, yoghurt, mozzarella cheese

-Supplement with probiotics as good thyroid function depends on healthy gut flora
+Take probiotics as good thyroid function depends on healthy gut flora.

 Add vitamins and minerals particularly if you are not getting adequate amounts in your diet.